 100 fighters from Iwo Jima attack airfields and military installations at six locations around Tokyo.

 Fourteenth Air Force: In China, 10 P-51s and P-47s damage 10 locomotives

 between Tehsien and Suchow and 5 around Anyang, Kaifeng, and Loyang, and lightly

 damage bridges N of Chihsien and S of Houmachen.

-MALAYA - P-38 fighter attacked Singapore, 2 were shot down by their
+MALAYA - P-38 fighter attacked Singapore, two were shot down.

 VIII Fighter Command: Unit movements from England to the US: HQ 13th and

 HQ 20th Bombardment Wings from Horham and Snetterton Heath; HQ 385th

 Bombardment Group and 548th, 549th, 550th and 551st Bombardment Squadrons

 from Great Ashfield with B-17s; HQ 388th Bombardment Group (Heavy)